coreysan/awakoining/README.md

 # Usage
 - `yarn run ping` to ping the API and verify connectivity
-- `yarn run export -s [Symbol A]/[Symbol B] --startTime "2017-01-01 09:30:00` to export the last 500 candlesticks for those symbols from that startTime to now
+- `yarn run export -s [Symbol A]/[Symbol B] --startTime "2018-01-10 09:30:00"` to export the last 500 candlesticks for those symbols from that startTime to now
   - Where [Symbol A] is the 3-digit ticker symbol for the coin you're interested
   - And [Symbol B] is its trading pair
   - Get all candlesticks since  January 1st 2017 at 9:30am
   - e.g. `yarn run export ETH/BTC` to get the candlesticks for ETH as traded with BTC
+- `yarn run store -s [Symbol A]/[Symbol B] --startTime "2018-01-10 09:30:00"` to populate ElasticSearch with the candlesticks since x time
+- `yarn run store-all --startTime "2018-01-10 09:30:00"` to populate ElasticSearch with the candlesticks since x time

 # Project Architecture
 1. Execution begins in index.js, and interprets the command line arguments.